Sameer513-code/Kaggle-Spaceship-Titanic-Dataset/README.md

 2. Get the data<br>
 I've gathered the data from Kaggle's data repository.<br>
 3. Explore the data<br>
 Know the data type of each field.
 Check for duplicates and errors in values.
-Errors can be fixed using skip function from pandas.
+Errors can be fixed using skip function from pandas.<br>
 Check for null values.
 If percentage of null values is small then just replace them with with best suitable values according to the data.<br>
+Functions: df.dropna(),
-Find relation between features using graphs like histogram, scatterplot, heatmap.
+Find relation between features using graphs like histogram, scatterplot, heatmap.<br>
+Functions: df.corr()